ErikGartner/hyperdock/README.md

 ## Setting up Hyperdock

 You can either use the pre-built Docker images for Hyperdock or run the sub-systems directly on the host(s).
+Finally you can also use the [Docker compose](#docker-compose) file to setup a single host Hyperdock environment useful for testing - this method is very quick way to get started.

 ### Supervisor
 To start the Hyperdock Supervisor using the Docker image run the following command: